CHAPTER 9-02

 D. A monthly surcharge penalty, established by resolution of the City Council, shall be imposed and added to the regular sewer billing on and after June 1, 2001, to property owners who are not in compliance with this section.
 The surcharge shall be added every month through December 2001 until the property is in compliance.
 The surcharge shall continue to be levied monthly, every year on properties not complying with this section.
 It is provided, however, that the surcharge shall not be charged unless and until a property has been inspected and found to be not in compliance, or if the property owner refuses to allow an inspection and fails to provide a plumber’s certificate in lieu thereof as set forth in this section.

-E. The City Engineer for utilities shall have the authority to grant exemptions from strict compliance with this section.
 Exemptions may be granted in the form of seasonal waivers which would allow the property owner to temporarily discharge directly into the sanitary sewer system between the date of October 1 and March 31.
 The holder of a seasonal waiver shall allow a City employee or designated representative to certify that, prior to April 1 of each subsequent year, their discharge water connection has been removed from the sanitary sewer.
 Failure to provide such certification shall place the seasonal waiver holder in violation and subject to the surcharge penalty as required under 9-0209(D).
-Seasonal waiver requests shall be submitted on the
+Seasonal waiver requests shall be submitted on the official form provided by the City Engineer for utilities.

-official form provided by the City Engineer for utilities.
 Exemptions may be granted in the form of non-seasonal waivers for a particular property owner who can demonstrate undo hardship because of unique or extenuating circumstances, including physical or handicap limitations.
 A non-seasonal waiver would allow the property owner to discharge directly into the sanitary sewer system without seasonal restrictions.
 The non-seasonal waiver request shall be submitted to the City Engineer for utilities in writing and, at a minimum, identify the property for which the waiver is being requested, the name of the property owner/applicant, and a detailed description of the circumstances justifying the request.

 F. Any person granted a seasonal waiver shall be charged an additional monthly fee on their utility bill to cover the cost of compliance inspections and the cost for treating the extra discharge water during the waiver period.
 The seasonal waiver amount shall be set by resolution of the City Council.
-Any person granted a non-seasonal waiver shall be charged an additional monthly fee on their utility bill to cover the cost for treating the extra discharge water on a year-round basis.
-The non-seasonal waiver amount shall be set by resolution of the City Council.

 G. If a seasonal waiver is granted, the owner of the property may place a pipe connecting the sump pump to the sanitary sewer, which must have a shutoff valve.
 City staff or its designated representative, on or around April 1 of each year, will inspect the system to verify that the valve is closed so no prohibited water is discharged into the sanitary sewer.
 By applying for the waiver, the owner has granted permission to the City staff or its representatives to inspect the connection at any time between April 1 and October 31 to verify compliance with this section.
-Such inspections must be made between 8:00 AM and https://storage.googleapis.com/juniper-media-library/153/2024/11, Monday through Friday, and only when a resident of the premises is on site.
+Such inspections must be made between 8:00 a.m. and 5:00 p.m., Monday through Friday, and only when a resident of the premises is on site.
 Failure to allow such an inspection or to allow City staff or its designated representatives entry for verification of compliance shall result in automatic revocation of the seasonal waiver and imposition of the surcharge penalty pursuant to 9-0209(D).

-temporarily, there shall be levied an administrative fine against the general contractor for the structure thus found in violation.
+H. When a new structure is being constructed in the City of Harwood, if, at or prior to final inspection, City staff determines that the sump pump connection has been illegally connected to the sanitary sewer system, or that there is another connection or device or lack of a plug which allows surface run-off or ground water to enter into the sanitary sewer system, either permanently or temporarily, there shall be levied an administrative fine against the general contractor for the structure thus found in violation.
 If, 24 hours after receiving written notice from the City, the general contractor has not remedied the situation so that no surface run-off or ground water can enter into the sanitary sewer system, there shall be an additional administrative penalty

 for each month such a violation exists.
 In addition, the building inspector shall not issue another building permit within the jurisdiction of the City of Harwood for that contractor until the